-Reynolds proposed a set of four simple rules, that, when executed together, within simulated agents, also known as boids, resulted in realistic group behaviour similar to a flock of birds, a herd of cattle or a school of fish.
+Reynolds proposed a four simple rules, that, when executed together, simulated agents, a.k.a boids, with realistic group behaviour similar to a flock of birds, a herd of cattle or a school of fish.
 The rules executed by each agent are:

 - 1) Separation.
-Steer to avoid local flock-mates. - 2) Alignment.
-Steer toward the average heading of local flock-mates. - 3) Cohesion.
-Steer to move toward the average position of local flock-mates. - 4) Avoidance.
-Steer to avoid running into local obstacles or non-flock-mates.
+Steer to avoid local flockmates. - 2) Alignment.
+Steer toward the average heading of local flockmates. - 3) Cohesion.
+Steer to move toward the average position of local flockmates. - 4) Avoidance.
+Steer to avoid running into local obstacles or non-flockmates.